-It is a sobering thought that every one of us has a long, intricate trail of data out there in the wider world.
+It is a sobering thought that every one of us has a long, intricate trail of data in the wider world.

-Personal data, in the form of email addresses, names, where we live, our families, friends, employment records, IP addresses… Each trail is specific to us; its contents can totally identify us.
+Personal data, including email addresses, names, where we live, our families, friends, employment records, IP addresses… Each trail is specific to us; its contents can identify us.

 However, another trail running parallel to the first with much more sensitive data that, in the wrong hands, could be used to target us, such as our medical histories, sexuality and our gender, race and religion.